perlaas/simple-open-data-map/README.md

 The code needs some cleaning and comments but is useful as it is.
 ## Design
 - Only client side logic.
-  - Exemption: server side (php) API to proxy calls to services that does not support CORS or does not have wildcard same-origin policy.
+  - Exemption: server side (php) API to proxy calls to services that does not support CORS or does not have wildcard same-origin policy which could be the case for open data.
 - Keep logic simple to avoid the need for many libraries
 - Use standard javascript over library for simple tasks
 - Add libraries only if they give enough benefit.
 For example: